YoungKing-Joshua/Calorie-Input-API/README.md

-# REST API for the input of calories in Javascript
+# Calorie Tracker REST API
+This is a RESTful API built in JavaScript that allows users to track their calorie intake.
+* _It was inspired by https://github.com/DiveHQ/backend-internship-task repository_

 ### Task Instructions
 - API Users must be able to create an account and log in.